Tom-Laurent-TL/octopus/docs/README.md

 # Documentation

-Welcome to the FastAPI App documentation!
+Welcome to the Octopus API documentation!
 This folder contains comprehensive guides for developing and maintaining this application.

 ## 📚 Documentation Index